SisyphusZheng/preact-www/content/zh/guide/v10/differences-to-react.md

 ---
-title: 与 React 的差别
+title: Differences to React
-description: '本文详细说明了 Preact 和 React 之间的差别'
+description: 'What are the differences between Preact and React.
+This document describes them in detail'
 ---

 # 与 React 的差别